-Action Result Lift the handset or press the ON/OFF key.
+Action Result 1.
+Lift the handset or press the ON/OFF key.
 Intercom dial tone 2.
-Enter the DND Set/Cancel code (default = 720 (UK/HK) or 720 #).
+Enter the DND Set/Cancel code (default = 720).
 3. Replace the handset or press the ON/OFF key.

 To cancel DND for your own extension: